 From the Program Director

-California Lutheran University is launching an exciting new format for the master's degree program in educational leadership on the main campus and on the Central Coast.
+California Lutheran University is launching an exciting new format for the master's degree program in educational leadership on the main campus and at our Santa Maria and Woodland Hills centers.

 Through an accelerated one-year program, students can earn a master's degree in educational leadership and a preliminary administrative services credential while working full-time.
 Students will take classes on the main campus on weekends and online during four 11-week terms.